JOIN THE 2025 KITCHEN GARDEN KICKOFF - REGISTER FOR FREE HERE

 Unlike many other leafy greens, mizuna is slow to bolt in hot weather.
 Look for varieties that can handle higher temps if you're hoping to extend your mizuna growing season once it's warmer than 70°F outside, and plant your mizuna in the shade of taller plants or use a shade cloth.
 Temps that are regularly above 90°F are too hot for mizuna to thrive.
 Grow something more heat-tolerant and then sow more seeds for your fall garden.

-Before you sow mizuna seeds, add some fresh compost to your beds.
+Before you sow mizuna seeds, add some fresh compost to the planting area.
 Leafy greens love compost-rich soil.

 I don't like to thin plants, so I typically take some time to space my seeds apart as I'm sowing.
 To sow mizuna seeds, use a dibber or chopstick to dig a small hole about a quarter of an inch deep.
 Place one seed inside.
 Sow seeds about two to three inches apart and plant in zig zags.
 With this style of planting, you'll need to harvest often to ensure plants have enough space and airflow.